ucsb-seclab/karonte/README.md

 A dockerized version of Karonte ready to use can be found [here](https://hub.docker.com/r/badnack/karonte)

 ## Dataset
-To obtain the dataset used in the paper please send an email to nredini@cs.ucsb.edu
+You can obtain Karonte dataset at this [link](https://drive.google.com/file/d/1-VOf-tEpu4LIgyDyZr7bBZCDK-K2DHaj/view?usp=sharing)